Once Upon A February

 He closed his eyes at the pain.
 Even now, it was there, sometimes so intense it made him rub his chest futilely, the longing undiminished, so much worse on nights like this when everything seemed so far away, leaving him behind on his island of a lit fireplace and memories of better days.

 The blizzard raged on, uncaring.

-At the very least, he mused, the weather had prevented today's Valentine's Day festival.
+At the very least, he mused, the weather had prevented the planned Valentine's Day festival.
 With fae no longer responsible to humans' wishes, long forgotten holidays from old Terra were remembered and enjoyed.
-After all, humanity needed to be distracted from realizing the entire impact and at the moment yet indeterminable consequences of two great Sacrifices.
+After all, humanity needed to be distracted from realizing the entire impact –and at the moment yet indeterminable consequences– of two Great Sacrifices.
 Samhain Eve, Yuletide, Midsummer – you name it, they did it.